 The NASCAR Winston Modified Tour returned for the MJ Sullivan 100 in June.
 Carl Pasteryak set a new track record with a 15.215 lap time during time trials.
 "Magic Shoes" Mike McLaughlin earned his first Speedbowl career win during the feature.
 That event also included a Super Stock feature.
 During qualifying for that event, there was a classic side-by-side battle between 'The Animal' Jimmy Lloyd & Flyin' Brian McCarthy.
 Videos highlighting both the events are below.

 The NEMA midgets did not return this season, but the New England Mini Modifieds returned for the first time since 1983.
 George Savary won the 25 lap event held in September.

-Car owner Jay Stuart, whose #66 machines had been driven by Bob Faiella, Tom Fox and Brian McCarthy among others over the years, got behind the wheel for the 2nd annual Enduro event held in September.
+Car owner Jay Stuart, whose #66 machines had been driven by Scott, Poirier, Bob Faiella, Tom Fox and Brian McCarthy others over the years, got behind the wheel for the 2nd annual Enduro event held in September.
 It was the future 4-time Late Model Champion's first career victory at the Speedbowl.